YangLyuJimmy/TravelPlanner/README.md

 The goal of this project is to provide a platform for users to help make plans for their travel route

 **Team Member:**\
-Yang Lyu, Yingjie Chen, Xinyi Wang, Florence Li，Sissi Wang,
+Yang Lyu, Yingjie Chen, Xinyi Wang, Florence Li，Sissi Wang